12 Spatial Data Modelling and Visualization

 theme(legend.position = "right")

-Map of Central Africa Rep.
+Map of Central African Rep.

 (a) Scatterplot of Simulated Locations

-Map of Central Africa Rep.
+Map of Central African Rep.

-(b) Infected Locations in Central Africa Rep.
+(b) Infected Locations in Central African Rep.

-Figure 12.6: Map of Central Africa Rep.
+Figure 12.6: Map of Central African Rep.

 Interactive Maps